 Difficulty can arise, however, if artists assume that all yellows, for instance, are warm or all blues are cool.
 The temperature of a color is always relative, because it depends on nearby colors.
 You must judge color temperature by surrounding colors.
 Ultramarine Blue viewed next to Cadmium Red appears cool indeed, yet the same Ultramarine Blue next to Lemon Yellow or Permanent Rose will seem warm.

-Another complication in using color well involves observing how light and atmosphere change local color (the actual, basic color of an object).
+Another complication in using color well involves observing how light and atmosphere change local color (the actual, basic or local color of an object).
 Artists should consider how conditions in the scene affect local color.
 Snow shadows are not always blue and may even be golden or rosy at sunset.
 A gray road drenched by rain may take on a purplish cast.
 At sunrise a brown tree trunk may have a golden glow.
 Try to use warm and cool colors to intensify the atmosphere in your picture.

 Artists often use shading or modeling layers of color to create the effect of three-dimensional shape on painted objects.
 In deepening a shadow by adding darker layers, however, you may dull or deaden color; instead, use the warm-cool interaction to achieve similar results while keeping colors luminous.
 With an understanding of the “push-pull” of warm and cool colors, you can begin to form volume through color alone, creating the illusion of three-dimensional space in a painting.

 Paint your object the local color first.
 Then find your light source to determine what is in shadow.
 One side of your object will be away from the source of light and in shadow.
 If the local color of your object is warm, you can use cool values like blue to shadow.
 The object will seem to TURN AWAY from the light and have two sides.
 If the local color of your object is cool, then use a warm color on the side way from the source of light.
 (When glazing on the second [shadow] color, make sure the first color is dry before adding the second layer.)